arcus/education_modules/docs.md

 Who are the expert authors?
 Or what institutional authority guarantees accuracy?

 Must be one of `true` or `false`.
+If true, this item will show up with a green checkmark circle in the criteria list.
+If false, then it will show as a yellow circle with a horizontal line.

 ### `resource1_wellvetted_text`